CrunchyCurry/PR-DKE/README.md

 flask run
 ```

-If needed, a specific port for the app can be assigned by instead running:
+If needed, a specific port for the app can be assigned.
+E.g. in order to run the app on port ```8080```, run:

 ```
 flask run --port=8080